 I just saw a post on LinkedIn where a LEAN expert mentioned that 20% of implementing LEAN is having the right tools.
 The other 80% is the mindset.
 In other words, the table must be set in order for dinner to be served.

 It strikes me that this is an “oft-overlooked” phase of every project.

-I worked with a company charged with writing software for an entire state’s medical insurance program.
+A company we worked with was charged with writing software for an entire state’s medical insurance program.
 There were several hundred programmers; all of them busy all of the time.
 As I began my process of evaluating the workload in preparation for a schedule change I was surprised at what most of their work consisted of.

-When I asked, “What do you spend your time doing every day?”
-The average answer came back as “I spend 80% of my time with my customer, identifying their needs.
+When we asked, “What do you spend your time doing every day?”
+The average answer came back as “I spend 80% of my time with my customers, identifying their needs.
 I spend the remaining 20% writing code.”
 Another instance of “measuring twice before cutting once”.